Skip to content

 # Test SMB authentication with domain

-networkscan pentest service smb --targets server.domain.com:445 --usernames admin --passwords Password123 --domain CORP --actions AUTHENTICATE
+networkscan pentest service smb --targets server.domain.com:445 --usernames admin --passwords Password123 --domain CORP --actions AUTH

 # Test SSH with key-based auth